nasqueron/docker-phabricator/README.md

 If you omit this step, the container will automatically use volumes.
 In such case, remove the -v lines in step 3.

-3. Run the Phabricator container:
+Step 3.
+Run the Phabricator container:

 ```
 docker pull nasqueron/phabricator